Why perfect timber doesn’t make perfect sense.

 Specifiers might be downstream of grading, but their preferences influence what’s considered valuable upstream.
 If Select is always in demand, mills will push to meet that spec, even if it means discarding usable material.

 The reality?
-Only a small fraction of milled hardwood meets the strict visual criteria for Selectnot because it’s stronger, but because it’s smoother.
+Only a small fraction of milled hardwood meets the strict visual criteria for Select.
 In prioritising visual purity, we’ve created a system that undervalues the vast majority of what our forests can actually provide.

 Grading expectations don’t exist in a vacuum.
-They vary depending on the region and the species being used.
-In countries like the US, Canada, or Russia, fast-growing plantation softwoods tend to be more uniform in appearance.
-That makes it easier to produce large volumes of Select Grade timber.
+They’re shaped by local species and forestry practices.
+In regions like the US, Canada, or Russia, large, even-aged forests — often dominated by softwoods — make it easier to achieve visual uniformity and produce high volumes of Select Grade timber.

 So if you're specifying Select in an Australian hardwood species, just know: you're asking for the rarest slice of the log.
 Not stronger, not more durable — just smoother looking, and a whole lot harder to come by.

 But those assumptions didn’t appear out of nowhere.
-They’ve been shaped by decades of consumer expectation, commercial pressure, and imported norms — often from parts of the world where Select Grade is more readily available due to species or forestry practices.
+They’ve been shaped over decades by consumer preferences, commercial pressures, and imported ideals — often from places where Select Grade is more easily sourced due to different species or forestry practices.

 Changing the Narrative